 In real life: There are three things wrong with this scene: First, the shooting happened 18 months after the siege at McSween’s house, not shortly before.
 Secondly, the Kid did not empty Grant’s gun, but spun the cylinder so the hammer would hit an already used and empty shell.
 Thirdly, he didn’t whistle a “sad ballad” to give himself away, instead the Kid turned to leave when Grant tried to shoot him in the back.
 When the Kid heard his gun click, he whirled around and shot Grant dead.

 In the movie: Doc Scurlock was single and had the hots for Murphy’s China girl.

 In real life: Doc Scurlock was already married to Antonia Herrera.
 There was also no China girl or any woman working as Murphy's "house entertainment."

 In the movie: Doc Scurlock takes down dictations from Billy the Kid for a surrender letter to Governor Axtell.
 At the end of the letter he changes his mind and tells the governor to kiss his....well, you know.

-In real life: Billy the Kid did write a formal letter (himself, he didn't need anyone to write it for him) to offer his surrender to Governor Lew Wallace, who replaced Axtell as governor.
+In real life: Nope, never happened.
+Although, Billy the Kid did write a formal letter to offer his surrender to Governor Lew Wallace, who replaced Axtell as governor.
 But were ahead of our time here, the deal between the Kid and Wallace would be mentioned in Young Guns II, but falls out of place in this film.

 In the movie: The Regulators are trapped in Alex McSween’s house for barely two days, when the soldiers come to flush them out.
 The house is set on fire and the Kid is thrown out the second store window in a trunk and comes out shooting as the others make a run for it.
 Meanwhile, after sneaking out earlier, Chavez comes galloping into the firing zone with horses for the escaping Regulators.